apache/apisix-dashboard/README.md

 ## Other

-1. If you need the elder dashboard which is built with Vue.js, please refer to [master-vue](https://github.com/apache/apisix-dashboard/tree/master-vue).
+1. If you need the dashboard-1.0 which is built with Vue.js, please refer to [master-vue](https://github.com/apache/apisix-dashboard/tree/master-vue).